-Fighting for the Injured in the Counties of St. Louis & Carlton
+Fighting For Dog Bite Injury Victims in St. Louis & Carlton Counties

 When serious injuries are caused by dog attacks in our state, Minnesota law is very clear about who is responsible.
 State law lays strict liability on dog owners or those in control of dogs for the injuries their animals inflict on others.
 At Trenti Law Firm, we have represented countless individuals who have sustained injuries from dog attacks, whether through bites, being jumped on and knocked down, tripped, or thrown off bicycles.
-As one of the largest law firm in the region, we are well-known for the depth of legal knowledge and ability we bring to the clients we serve throughout northeastern Minnesota.
+As one of the largest law firms in the region, our dog bite attorneys are well-known for the depth of legal knowledge and ability we bring to the clients we serve throughout northeastern Minnesota.

 Injuries from dog attacks commonly include:

 Minnesota dog bite law is covered in Section 347.22 of the 2021 Minnesota Statutes.
 This law states that owners are liable for damages “if a dog, without provocation, attacks or injures any person who is acting peaceably in any place where the person may lawfully be.”
 The damages to the attacked person will be “the full amount of injury sustained.”
 Furthermore, the “owner” of the dog can include anyone who is in control of the dog, although the owner is primarily liable.

 Per this law, if you are legally on the property where you were attacked, you did not provoke the dog, and you were acting “peaceably,” you have a right to seek compensation for any injuries and damages sustained by the dog attack.
 “Strict liability” in these cases means that the owner is liable even if he or she didn’t know or could not have known that his or her dog might be prone to biting, attacking, or acting in an aggressive manner.
 In Minnesota courts, strict liability has been held as absolute in these cases.
 “Comparative fault,” which can place fault on both sides or multiple parties, does not apply to dog injuries.